MehmetSakirSeker/IUE-SE-216-Group-1/README.md

 # IUE-SE-216-Group-1
 This repository is about Project Management in IEU course SE216 and belongs to the group 1.

-For individual details check the README file.
+TEAM INFORMATION
+Product Owner->
+Scrum Master->
+Developer->
+Developer->
+Developer->
+Developer->